Icon of steam rising, representing heat or hot conditions.

 Why Heated Water Changes the Body

-Why Soaking in a Spa Is More Than Relaxation
+Why wellness Is More Than Relaxation

 For centuries, civilizations have used heated water for recovery, healing, and renewal.
 Today, modern research confirms what ancient cultures intuitively understood: